“Chilling, suspenseful and impossible to put down.” ~Kristen Mae, bestselling author of Red Water

 “Darkest book yet.
 Twisted…realistic and haunting.” ~Nicole Knepper, Moms Who Drink and Swear

 “Repressed is O’Flynn’s latest and most chilling installment in the Ash Park series.
 If you weren’t already a fan, she’ll hook you with this one…and probably slice, dice, and filet you as well.
-You’d better glue your eyelids open before you start reading because you won’t want to look away.” ~Mary Widdicks, A Mutual Addiction
+You’d better glue your eyelids open before you start reading because you won’t want to look away.” ~Mary Widdicks, author of A Mutual Addiction

 Repressed: An Ash Park Novel (#3)